 This is an important one.
 It can be tempting to choose a grass that looks really green, however, take caution.
 Once installed, it will stick out like a sore thumb.
 Most of those super green grass products are cheap too.
 You will have durability issues in the long run.

 When choosing artificial grass, it is best to choose a product that has varying shades of green.
 Olive green, dark green and lime green mixed together will offer a more lush and natural look.
 Also, look for grass that is not completely uniform.
 This will add to curb appeal.
 You may want to look for a product that contains a few brown flecks too.
 This will make your yard look even more natural and full.

 The simple rule of thumb is, the more costly the grass, the less you will have to spend to maintain it.
-Remember that when choosing artificial grass.
+Remember that when making your selection.
 Also, consider other factors too.
-If you live in an area where weather could be a factor, that is an important consideration.
+For instance, if you live in an area where weather could be a factor, that is an important consideration.
 Also, what does your canopy look like?
-If you have the potential for limbs and other debris to fall on your lawn often, factor that into your decision.
-Not only will those items need to be removed, your turf will need to be durable in order to handle it.
+If you have potential for limbs and other debris to fall on your lawn often, factor that into your decision.
+Not only will those items need to be removed, your turf will need to be durable to handle it.

 Choosing Artificial Grass the NewGrass Way